awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ```

 **"Subscribe Retry \- No SUBACK"**
-Validates that the client device retries a failed subscription to MQTT topics\.
+Validates that the device under test retries a failed subscription to MQTT topics\.
 The server then waits and doesn't send a SUBACK\.
 If the client device doesn't retry the subscription, the test fails\.
-You can also validate the topic that the client device subscribes to by specifying this topic in the test settings\.
+You can also validate the topic that the device under test subscribes to by specifying this topic in the test settings\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+We recommend a timeout value of 4 minutes\.

 ```
 "tests":[
    {
       "name":"my_mqtt_subscribe_retry_test":{
-         "EXECUTION_TIMEOUT":"300000",
+         "EXECUTION_TIMEOUT":"300",  // in seconds
          // optional:
-         "TOPIC_FOR_PUBLISH_VALIDATION":["String","String"]
+         "TOPIC_LIST_FOR_SUBSCRIPTION_VALIDATION_ID":["myTOPIC_FOR_PUBLISH_VALIDATION_a","my_TOPIC_FOR_PUBLISH_VALIDATION_b"]
       },
       "test":{
          "id":"MQTT_Subscribe_Retry_No_Suback",